Clad3815/ai-function-helper/README.md

 # AI Function Module

-This module provides a convenient way to utilize the power of OpenAI's GPT-4 to perform various tasks using custom Python functions.
+This module provides a convenient way to utilize the power of OpenAI's GPT-4 and GPT-3.5-turbo to perform various tasks using custom Python functions.
 It comes with a series of examples and tests, demonstrating different use cases.
+This project is heavily inspired by Ask Marvin and https://github.com/Torantulino/AI-Functions.
 ## Functions

 ### aiFunction(options)